Short-Term Job Adventures Michigan

 A strong 40-year tradition in outdoor environmental education blends fresh ideas and talents of college-educated individuals with varied background experiences and the love of working with youth to make Storer’s programming exceptional.
 Program Educators will teach and facilitate recreational activities to 4th–7th grade students, with an outdoor education curriculum that includes the natural sciences, environmental awareness, cultural history, team building and adventure education (including the climbing tower and low/high ropes courses).
-Seeking staff to work from January through June 2, 2017.
+Seeking staff to work August through the end of May 2018.
 If you are a college graduate and have experience with youth and work in the outdoors, a positive attitude, high energy, enthusiasm, and are team oriented, service minded, and have the desire to grow personally and professionally, email your cover letter and resume to Nancy Burger.

 Director of Outdoor Education